Using chart properties

 - Logarithmic - Displays positive (above zero) numeric data along a nonlinear scale where distance indicates the rate of change or the difference as a percentage rather than a difference in quantity.

 There's an easy way to switch the scale type between types when more than one is compatible with your data: right-click (or long-tap) on the chart, or find the option in the toolbar.
-(If you are viewing a chart in a dashboard or another view, switch to Edit mode first.)
+It may be grouped under Chart Properties when multiple property shortcuts like these are available.

 When using the same scale type on multiple axes (either in the same chart or in different charts), you can set the axes to have the same range.
 Select the option Share the scale with another chart or axis, and select the axis that should have the same range.